camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 docker compose -f /path/to/your/docker-compose.yml up -d
 ```

-If exposes a web interface on [localhost:8080](http://localhost:8080/).
+This exposes a web interface on [localhost:8080](http://localhost:8080/).

 :::note
 If you are using Docker Compose V1, you can use the command `docker-compose`.